 The Kumatagi village is typically known for being an ancient summer resort.
 This place consists of a lake, rows of tamarind trees which are just a visual delight for the eyes.
 Truly an incredible place for hearts that need peace.

-By Road.
 The overall connectivity via road is also quite good.
-The well-linked roadways of Bijapur serve conveniently to its neighbouring regions.
+The well-linked roadways of Bijapur serve conveniently to its neighboring regions.
 If you are planning a trip via road then it would be a hassle-free experience for you.
-For travelling, you can consider booking buses online, take a cab or self-drive.
+For traveling, you can consider booking buses online, take a cab, or self-drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here